awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-You can also use the `kms:EncryptionContextKeys` condition key to require an encryption context \(any encryption context\) in cryptographic operations that use the CMK\.
+You can also use the `kms:EncryptionContextKeys` condition key to require an encryption context \(any encryption context\) in cryptographic operations that use the KMS key;\.

-The following example key policy statement uses the `kms:EncryptionContextKeys` condition key with the [Null condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Null) to allow access to CMK only when encryption context in the API request is not null\.
+The following example key policy statement uses the `kms:EncryptionContextKeys` condition key with the [Null condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Null) to allow access to a KMS key only when encryption context in the API request is not null\.
 This condition does not check the keys or values of the encryption context\.
 It only verifies that the encryption context exists\.

 ```
 {